khivus/BSMapInfo/README.md

 # BSMapInfo — Beat Saber Map Info

 A small desktop utility to browse custom Beat Saber maps and inspect per-level note density (NPS) graphs and short stats.
 It scans a custom maps folder, parses `Info.dat` and beatmap files (v2/v3/v4 schemas), and shows levels, NPS graphs, idle time, and short statistics in a compact GUI built with CustomTkinter.
-Beat Saber

 (Implemented in `BSMapInfo.py` and schema handlers.)

----

 ## Features